 • Support school-based driver’s education classes

 Notably missing from those eligible activities is automated enforcement, which uses cameras, radars, and/or other sensors to issue citations for drivers who do not obey speed limits or red lights.
-Under current law, “No 402 funds can be spent on the implementation of automated enforcement programs.”
-14 However, in a recent report where the National Transportation Safety Board (NTSB) recommended automated speed enforcement, NTSB noted that the Governors Highway Safety Association (GHSA), International Association of Chiefs of Police, American Association of State Highway and Transportation Officials, and National Association of City Transportation Officials have all adopted positions supporting automated speed enforcement.
-15 The Centers for Disease Control and Prevention also highlights NHTSA and FHWA speed camera operational guides and notes the effectiveness of automated enforcement at reducing both speeding and crashes 16 Automated speed enforcement is likely to improve safety for people who bike and walk since they are more sensitive to changes in speed than persons in motor vehicles.
-17 You can find more information about state laws regarding automated enforcement in Chapter IV: Show Your Data II: States.
+Under the FAST Act, “No 402 funds can be spent on the implementation of automated enforcement programs.”
+However, in a recent report where the National Transportation Safety Board (NTSB) recommended automated speed enforcement, NTSB noted that the Governors Highway Safety Association (GHSA), International Association of Chiefs of Police, American Association of State Highway and Transportation Officials, and National Association of City Transportation Officials have all adopted positions supporting automated speed enforcement.
+The Centers for Disease Control and Prevention also highlights NHTSA and FHWA speed camera operational guides and notes the effectiveness of automated enforcement at reducing both speeding and crashes.
+Automated speed enforcement is likely to improve safety for people who bike and walk since they are more sensitive to changes in speed than persons in motor vehicles.
+You can find more information about state laws regarding automated enforcement at https://data.bikeleague.org/data/states-traffic-laws-training-for-pedestrian-bicyclist-safety/.

 “[S]tates may use grant funds only for training law enforcement on state laws applicable to pedestrian and bicycle safety, enforcement mobilizations and campaigns designed to enforce those state laws, or public education and awareness programs designed to inform motorists, pedestrians, and bicyclists of those state laws.”
-20 For more information on eligibility and funding, please see the Chapter IV: Show Your Data I: Nation.
+For more information on eligibility and funding, please see https://data.bikeleague.org/explore-data-page/.

 The Governance Model for Building Bicycling & Walking Infrastructure